akuutsang/grid/README.md

-# This is to practice Grid
+# Learning Grid
-- Here i am putting top test all i have learned this week on grid
+- Here i am putting to test all i have learned this week on grid